 For a whole week musicians - from the highly professional to the inexperienced amateur - will get together in impromptu sessions whilst Morris dancers, Appalachian clog dancers, rapper sword dancers and many others demonstrate their skills on the streets and along the prom all week long in Broadstairs, Kent happening from Friday 9th to Friday 16th August 2019.

-Acts include Jon Boden & The Remnant Kings; Megson; The Willows; Kitty Macfarlane; Kabantu; Bella, Polly & The Magpies; Pete Coe, Laura Smyth, Brian Peters; Granny's Attic; Hot Rock Pilgrims; and more, with more to be announced.
+Acts include Jon Boden & The Remnant Kings; Megson; The Willows; Kitty Macfarlane; Kabantu; The Magpies; Pete Coe, Laura Smyth, Brian Peters; Granny's Attic; Hot Rock Pilgrims; and many more.

 For the details as available please see the line-up page.